Opioid Response in Primary Care

 Equip Yourself – Respond to the Opioid Crisis

-The opioid crisis exists in every community across Alberta.
-Family Physicians play a pivotal role in supporting patients using opioids.
-Join the movement to improve access and service delivery for Albertans.
+The opioid crisis exists in every community across Alberta and to change its trajectory requires new approaches and response from the entire health system.
+Family physicians play a pivotal role in supporting patients using opioids.

 PEER Simplified Guideline: Managing Opioid Use Disorder in Primary Care